qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/faq/index.rst

 Downloading issues
 ------------------

-If you are trying to download QGIS and ostensibly nothing seems to happen, please consult the download manager of your browser.
+If you are trying to download QGIS and nothing seems to happen, please consult the download manager of your browser.
-It can be usually found as an icon (based on arrow, stop-watch or pie-chart) at the top-right corner of your browser window.
+It can usually be found as an icon (based on arrow, stop-watch or pie-chart) at the top-right corner of your browser window.
 Click on the icon to see the download progress or cancel the download.
 The normal procedure with downloads in the browser is such, that it first asks you where to save the file (with a file browser dialogue) and then you have to wait until the download is finished.
 Because QGIS install packages, depending on the operating system, can be rather large